talent-plan/tinykv/doc/project2-RaftKV.md

 The Raft `RawNode` is already created with `PeerStorage` and stored in `peer`.
 In the raft worker, you can see that it takes the `peer` and wraps it by `peerMsgHandler`.
 The `peerMsgHandler` mainly has two functions: one is `HandleMsgs` and the other is `HandleRaftReady`.

-`HandleMsgs` processes all the messages received from raftCh, including `MsgTypeTick` which calls `RawNode.Tick()`  to drive the Raft, `MsgTypeRaftCmd` which wraps the request from clients and `MsyTypeRaftMessage` which is the message transported between Raft peers.
+`HandleMsgs` processes all the messages received from raftCh, including `MsgTypeTick` which calls `RawNode.Tick()`  to drive the Raft, `MsgTypeRaftCmd` which wraps the request from clients and `MsgTypeRaftMessage` which is the message transported between Raft peers.
 All the message types are defined in `kv/raftstore/message/msg.go`.
 You can check it for detail and some of them will be used in the following parts.

 After the message is processed, the Raft node should have some state updates.
 So `HandleRaftReady` should get the ready from Raft module and do corresponding actions like persisting log entries, applying committed entries and sending raft messages to other peers through the network.